Our Team

 Eva Bernet Kempers is a part-time post-doc at the Animal & Law Chair of the University of Antwerp, Belgium.
 Previously, she was a Visiting Researcher at the Helsinki Animal Law Centre, the Global Animal Law Project at the Max Planck Institute in Heidelberg, and the Cambridge Centre for Animal Rights Law.
 She obtained her PhD in Law from the University of Antwerp on the concept of animal dignity.
 Besides pursuing academic research and assisting in the organization of the Centre’s events, Eva takes on the role of Teaching Network Manager, coordinating an international network of law lecturers who teach animal rights law at universities throughout the world.

 Carly McCann is a creative marketing coordinator, educator, performer, and VR theatre maker with a passion for communications and storytelling.
 She holds Bachelor of Arts degrees in both Broadcast Journalism and Theatre Performance from the Pennsylvania State University and a Master of Fine Arts in Advanced Theatre Practice from the Royal Central School of Speech and Drama.
+Carly has produced and created several creative events that have toured the UK.
 A dedicated teacher, Carly uses her skills in communications and drama to educate students of all ages in the creative arts.

 Past Visiting Researchers